-In accordance with 43 TAC §25.901, et seq., the Texas Department of Transportation (TxDOT) is requesting project proposals to support the goals and strategies of its traffic safety program to reduce the number of motor vehicle related crashes, injuries, and fatalities in Texas.
-These goals and strategies form the basis for the Federal Fiscal Year 2015 (FY 2015) Texas Highway Safety Plan (HSP).
+In accordance with 43 TAC §25.901, et seq., the Texas Department of Transportation (TxDOT) is requesting project proposals to support the Targets and strategies of its traffic safety program to reduce the number of motor vehicle related crashes, injuries, and fatalities in Texas.
+These Targets and strategies form the basis for the Federal Fiscal Year 2016 (FY 2016) Texas Highway Safety Plan (HSP), which is submitted to the National Highway Traffic Safety Administration (NHTSA) for approval and funding.
 Each year, TxDOT Traffic Safety (TRF-TS) requests proposals for Texas HSP projects.
 The request goes out to state and local governments, educational institutions, and non-profit organizations.
-The FY 2015 project period is October 1, 2014 - September 30, 2015.
+The FY 2016 project period is October 1, 2015 - September 30, 2016.

-IMPORTANT: This RFP is neither for media vendors nor for any paid media-related projects or activities.
+This RFP is neither for media vendors nor for any paid media-related projects or activities.